-We can act as a professional deputy for a vulnerable person who has lost mental capacity who has no family to help them or if the family is unable to take on the role.
+We can act as a professional deputy for a vulnerable person who has lost mental capacity, and has no family able to take on the role.

 As professional deputy, we are able to act under a property and financial affairs order.
 We are not able to act as personal welfare deputy as companies and corporations are not permitted to do so.

 As professional deputy, we can deal with the application in its entirety and once appointed as deputy, deal with every aspect of the vulnerable person’s financial affairs.
 This could include

 - paying any debts that may have arisen

 - dealing with their property, making sure it is insured and secure, repairs are undertaken and ultimately overseeing the sale